Derecho/RSLife/README.md

 ### Make
 Simply typing `make` should result in a `rslife` binary that you can then run.
-Note that at this point the library used by the application will be rebuilt regardless of whether any changes were made to it.

 ## Usage
 You will be promted to choose an interval and a file to read a grid from.
 By